cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 )

 Since I am developing in TypeScript, I have to declare the type of my adjacency list.
 Therefore I have to create an interface for my adjacency lists.
 Considering my input being the nodes and its neighbours in an array of strings, I will require a key-value pair (a basic data structure that stores data as a collection of unique, constant keys and their corresponding, variable values).
 Therefore my type AList (adjancency list) takes in 2 parameters, the key as a string --- this will be the nodes and the values as an array of strings --- this will be the neighbours in arrays of strings.
-The interface can be defined as following --- see next page#pagebreak()
+The interface can be defined as following:
 ```js
  interface AList {
   [key: string]: string[]